clem44/Open-Sources/README.md

 # Open-Sources
 This library allows for quick dynamic generation of Open source Activity/Fragment for your application.
 It renders a list of open source information that you will provide.
 See the example app for a demonstration of how it works.
-I’m trying to make it as customization as possible, but for the time being I make it to only suit my needs.
+I’m trying to make it as customizable as possible, so in the near future I'll add more styling options.
+But for the time being it meets the basic needs.

 ### Style One
 <img src="http://clemgumbs.com/img/apps/Screenshot_1487792539.png" width="30%" style="padding:10px">